-In the summer of 2020, we first publicized our Racial Justice Impact Data Set – a list of public companies that fail to meet Adasina’s Racial Justice Investment Criteria.
+In the summer of 2020, we first publicized our Racial Justice Investor Dataset – a list of public companies that fail to meet Adasina’s Racial Justice Investment Criteria.
 The reach of that list was more extensive than we ever anticipated.
-This month we celebrate the anniversary of the original publication with a look back on the impact of this list over the last year, the changes it inspired, and share important new additions to the data set.
+This month we celebrate the anniversary of the original publication with a look back on the impact of this list over the last year, the changes it inspired, and share important new additions to the dataset.

 How it Started

 Advancing racial justice through investments has always been a core tenant of Adasina’s work, even for years prior through our former firm, Robasciotti & Philipson.
-However, in June 2020 during the days following George Floyd’s murder and the public awakening around anti-Black racism, we decided to go even further by publishing our Racial Justice Impact Data Set- a a list of public companies that fail to meet our Racial Justice Investment Criteria.
+However, in June 2020 during the days following George Floyd’s murder and the public awakening around anti-Black racism, we decided to go even further by publishing our Racial Justice Investor Dataset- a list of public companies that fail to meet our Racial Justice Investment Criteria.

 Financial firms typically safeguard as much proprietary information about portfolio construction as possible, but in keeping with our social justice values, we chose to make the data public in hopes of providing a tool that enabled the investment industry to act in solidarity with movements for racial justice.
 Sharing information and resources across typically siloed groups is a common social justice strategy to increase the impact of a movement.
 Now we look back on the reach and impact of that choice over the last year.

-A Year in Review: Reach, Impact, and Updates to the Racial Justice Impact Data Set
+A Year in Review: Reach, Impact, and Updates to the Racial Justice Investor Dataset

 - June 2020: Adasina, then Robasciotti & Philipson, publishes an article called Stop Funding Systemic Racism.
 This List Can Help., which included a list of approximately 100 companies funding systemic racism, along with citations and methodology for relevant Racial Justice Investment Criteria.